Stay one step ahead of fraudsters with this useful guide on how to spot typical scam calls, texts and emails

 By Virgin Media

 Have you been contacted out of the blue?
 Have you been asked to share personal details?
 Is there something about the email or text you’ve received that just feels off?
-Scammers work in lots of different ways and will use texts, emails and calls to try to steal sensitive data.
+Scammers work in lots of different ways, developing new techniques all the time, and will use texts, emails and calls to try and steal sensitive data from you.

 In many cases, they’ll seem friendly, polite, and professional – and could convince you they’re working for Virgin Media.
+They’re getting smarter all the time, using new techniques to try to prise your personal information away from you.
 As techniques change, we regularly update our website with up-to-date examples.
 You can find these at virginmedia.com/securityhub.

 Tips for spotting email scams